 It wasn't until 1976 that Van Hamme cancelled his marketing activities and focused solely on writing.
 His main writing activities of the 1970s include 'Domino' for André Chéret (written at first by Greg), the aviation series 'Michael Logan' for André Beautemps and the one shot graphic novel 'Histoire sans Héros' with Dany.
-Van Hamme and Dany continued their cooperation in 1978 with the 'Arlequin' series.
-With the creation of 'Thorgal' in 1977, Van Hamme had his first big hit.
-Illustrated by Grzegorz Rosinski, 'Thorgal' wasn't a regular historical comic about a group of vikings.
-Playing with fantastic elements, the series is more a heroic fantasy.
+Van Hamme and Dany continued their cooperation between 1978 and 1984 with the 'Arlequin' series, and in 1997 with the follow-up of their graphic novel, called 'Vingt ans après'.
+He also developed a novel series based on an unused comics project by him and Greg, starring the young billionaire Largo Winch, starting in 1977.

-Jean Van Hamme began adapting his 'Largo Winch' novels into comic strips, which resulted in yet another successful comic series, illustrated by Philippe Francq.
+By 1989, Jean Van Hamme began adapting his 'Largo Winch' novels into comic strips, which resulted in yet another successful comic series, illustrated by Philippe Francq.
 The success led to a live action television series in the 2000s.
 Between 1992 and 1999, Van Hamme made 'Les Maîtres de l'Orge' with Francis Vallès, a series of eight books about a dynasty of Belgian brewers.
 Since 1996, he has been working on new stories with Edgar P. Jacobs' 'Blake et Mortimer', that have been drawn by Ted Benoit, René Sterne and Antoine Aubin.

-Other new creations include 'Wayne Shelton' with Christian Denayer in (Dargaud, 2001-2003 and from 2009) and 'Lady S' with Philippe Aymond (Dupuis, since 2005).
+Other new creations include the one shot 'Lune de Guerre' with Hermann (Dupuis, 2000), 'Wayne Shelton' with Christian Denayer in (Dargaud, 2001-2003 and from 2009) and 'Lady S' with Philippe Aymond (Dupuis, since 2005).
 Van Hamme's unused script for a TV mini-series was turned into the comic series 'Rani' by artist Francis Vallès and scriptwriter Alcante (Lombard, since 2009).